phpgearbox/view/README.md

 View Include Path:
 --------------------------------------------------------------------------------
 You can provide an array of paths, instead of just one path.
 So in effect you can have a View Include Path.
-Very handy for overriding views, etc.
+Very handy for setting up a HMVC type system.
 Here is an example:

 ```php